Gaetz/SDL-OpenGL/README.md

 ## Cpp configuration

 Ctrl + Shift + p then C/C++ Edit configuration.
-For Windows, this file must contains mmingw includes and your librairies includes.
+For Windows, this file must contain mingw includes and your libraries includes.

 ```
 {